Alithecook/MCS1643-Midterm-Project/README.md

 <br>

 1. **What are the controls to your game?
 How do we play?**
+Use arrow keys to activate the appropriate areas when in alignment.
+Complete the song without the health bar completely depleting.

 <br>

 2. **What creative additions did you make?
 How can we find them?**
+The shift key is needed in combination with usual arrow keys for certain key parts of the game.

 <br>